-Spanish fish with onion sauce is a family favorite, lightly fried fish with a tangy onion sauce.
+Spanish fish with onion sauce (Pescado con Salsa de Cebolla) is a family favorite, lightly fried fish with a tangy onion sauce.
 This dish is can be made with any solid, white fish that does not have a strong flavor.
 Try fresh cod, red snapper or tilapia, which you can buy in your local supermarket.

-- Heat approximately 4 Tbsp. oil over medium-high heat in a large, open skillet or frying pan with a heavy bottom.
+Heat approximately 4 tablespoons oil over medium-high heat in a large, open skillet or frying pan with a heavy bottom.

 Cut fish into 3 in. x 3 in. pieces.

 Cover the fish in the flour on both sides.

 Place in the pan and cook until golden brown on both sides.
 As fish is finished frying, remove and place on a large platter or plate, on top of paper towels to absorb any extra oil.